 We invite you and your touring or “about to be touring” choirs to attend any NCSICA choral workshop!
-Many former choirs-in-residence have brought singers with ages ranging from 12-20 years old, experienced and inexperienced travelers… all are welcome.
+Many former choirs-in-residence have brought singers with ages ranging from 12-20 years old, for sale experienced and inexperienced travelers… all are welcome.

 We offer a wonderful opportunity for your singers to travel domestically in an extremely safe and educational environment.
-We provide EXCELLENT choral training under nationally known conductors, master classes for adults, social activities for all and SAFE and SECURE travel where you as conductor will not be the only one looking after your singers.
+We provide EXCELLENT choral training under nationally known conductors, tadalafil master classes for adults, social activities for all and SAFE and SECURE travel where you as conductor will not be the only one looking after your singers.
 We also provide dorm head counselors, rehearsal counselors, registered nurse, floor counselors/support for your counselors and 24 hour strolling security.
 Relax and enjoy the beautiful cool North Carolina mountains.
 Once you arrive you do not have to worry about hotel rooms, where to eat, what to eat, entertaining your singers, wake-up calls, curfews, running after your kids… well, maybe you’ll still be doing a bit of that!

 Featured Choirs-in-Residence 1992 to present:

 Questions about being a Choir-in-Residence with NCSICA?

 Performing as a choir-in-residence is welcome and encouraged but not required… many choirs do not perform… so arranging for an out-of-balance choir to HAVE to perform is not necessary.
 You decide if you want to perform.
 You decide if you want to bring performance attire and instruments.
 You select the repertoire your kids may sing in your performance.
 We’re all about the process of choral music education and not necessarily forcing the product!
 If we can help you get ready for that “nationally auditioned for” performance or just serve as your choirs first venture into touring, we’ll be happy to do that… either way!!